 The start of the trip will be at the Bangkok Huamamphong Railway Station, where the Eastern and Oriental Express will depart at 5:50 AM and head towards Kanchanaburi, a town in Thailand.
 At Kanchanaburi, there will be a tour of the Death Railway and the River Kwai once the train arrives there at 8:30 AM.
 The train would depart from Kanchanaburi at 11 AM and will go to Kuala Kangsar, the first stopover in Malaysia.

 After arriving at Kuala Kangsar at 2 PM, there will be a guided tour of the town’s Grand Mosque, as well as the Sultan Shah Gallery and Royal Museum.
 The departure time for the train would be at 4:30 PM, and it would arrive in Kuala Lumpur at 10:40 PM.
 Once the train is at Malaysia’s capital, another guided tour would take place, and this tour would allow you to visit several areas of the Kuala Lumpur Railway Station.
 After the tour, the train would depart from Kuala Lumpur at 12:15 AM.
 The last stop for the Eastern and Oriental Express would be in Singapore, where it would arrive at 11 AM.

 Those are just two of the best ways for you to get to Singapore from Bangkok via train, and your choice between the two methods depends on your travel budget.
+Also if you enjoy anything related to trains as a hobby then you might want to try both options!
 If you want to explore Singapore or Bangkok alone or with a travel buddy, the first method would still be a suitable choice, but if you want a complete package that also takes you to several tourists spots in Malaysia, then you might want to consider getting on the Eastern and Oriental Express.